rimbergaoui/Project/README.md

 # microservice_project

-this project is a simple skeleton code for microservice architecture pattern using nodejs , postgres , prisma , Rest , GraphQL
+this project is a simple skeleton code for microservice architecture pattern using nodejs , postgres , prisma , Rest , GraphQL.
-Thanks to MR Gontara Salah which has inspired and given really good knowledge for setting up this project.

 ![image!](Diagram1.jpg)